VIP Go platform specific

 - Commit, test, push.

-- When ready for review, create Pull Request (which initiates a review request).
+- When ready for review, create Pull Request

 - VIP Team reviews Pull Request.